garden-io/garden/docs/reference/config.md

   # Optional.
   dependencies:
     # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must
-    # start with a letter, and cannot end with a dash) and additionally cannot contain consecutive
-    # dashes, or be longer than 63 characters.
+    # start with a letter, and cannot end with a dash) and must not be longer than 63 characters.
     #
     # Optional.
     -

+  # Optionally override the release name used when installing (defaults to the module name).
+  #
+  # Optional.
+  releaseName:

   # The repository URL to fetch the chart from.
   #